EarlGlynn/HAVV-analysis/README.md

 *The State submits the last digits of the SSN, name, and date of birth to the MVA for verification with SSA.
 In addition, SSA is required to report whether its records indicate that the registrant is deceased.*

+The Social Security site provides this information about the HAVV data fields:

+1. **Total Transactions**: The total number of verification requests made during the time period.

+2. **Unprocessed Transactions**: The total number of verification requests that could not be processed because the data sent to us was invalid, (e.g., missing, not formatted correctly).

+3. **Total Non Matches**: The total number of verification requests where there is no match in our records on the name, last four digits of the SSN or date of birth.

+4. **Total Matches**: The total number of verification requests where there is at least one match in our records on the name, last four digits of the SSN and date of birth.

+5. **Single Match Found - Alive**: The total number of verification requests where there is only one match in our records on name, last four digits of the SSN and date of birth, and the number holder is alive.

+6. **Single Match Found - Deceased**: The total number of verification requests where there is only one match in our records on name, date of birth, and last four digits of the SSN, and the number holder is deceased.

+7. **Multiple Matches Found - All Alive**: The total number of verification requests where there are multiple matches on name, date of birth, and last four digits of the SSN, and each match indicates the number holder is alive.

+8. **Multiple Matches Found - All Deceased**: The total number of verification requests where there are multiple matches on name, date of birth, and the last four digits of the SSN, and each match indicates the number holder is deceased.

+9. **Multiple Matches Found - At least one alive and at least one deceased**: The total number of verification requests where there are multiple matches on name, date of birth, and the last four digits of the SSN, and at least one of the number holders is alive and at least one of the number holders is deceased.

 ---
 # Technical information